HoussemDellai/aks-course/230_ingress_apim/README.md

         pathType: Prefix
 ```

-The application should be exposed using the Ingress Controller.
+The application should now be exposed using the Ingress Controller.

 ```sh
 kubectl run nginx --image=nginx